jhunjack/hello-world/README.md

-For tutorial to be a programmer.
+For tutorial to be a programmer by Mario Rivera Jr.